 In August 2013, I set a goal to race 2014 Ironman Canada.
 I had registered and didn't know what next to do.
 As I started out, all 365lbs of me, I stumbled and pushed myself through what I knew best.
 Nadine has helped me to add structure and focus to my life so that I'm able to add these rigourous training requirements and not compromise those things that are so vitally important to me, my growing family, my work, my sleep.
 Thank you Nadine for your ongoing support.
 I am so grateful to you.

 I have successfully completed the core curriculum (120 hours) and intense certification program with the highly respected Coaches Training Institute (CTI).
-Central to the CTI method of coaching, is that I consider the people around me and particularly my clients to be whole, resourceful and creative.
+Central to the CTI Co-Active method of coaching, is that I consider the people around me and particularly my clients to be whole, resourceful and creative.
 Thus, I do not consider people to be broken, but instead that they know the answers to their own dilemmas, and I work with them to uncover individual solutions.
-Central to being a certified coach is that follow a strict code of ethics as set by CTI and the International Coaching Federation.
+As a certified coach I follow a strict code of ethics, as set by CTI and the International Coaching Federation.

 It excites me that the outcome of coaching can positively affect individuals health, finances, relationships and communities.